 On this day especially we should reflect on the nature of children, about our own childhood and that of our own offspring.
 Consider the things that you best love about them, as well as their foibles, and your own.
 Honor your childhood and remember the happy days as well as the sad.
 What we are as adults comes from what we were as children, so it is worthwhile to reflect on this as well.

 He suggests you make a list of five qualities which best describe your own childhood and ask any offspring what things are most important to them right now.
-I combined the two in my list of five and came up with stress, humor, family, my bedroom sanctuary, and the family dogs.
+I combined both qualitites of my childhood and what was important to me then and came up with stress, humor, family, my bedroom sanctuary, and the family dogs.
 My daughter came up with four: the family cat, toys, parties and friends.
 I wonder what I would have said at six.

 The Katherine Anne Porter book is my very favorite and I suppose I should really track down a copy that I can keep.
 It’s a small book with wonderful line illustrations by Ben Shahn from 1967.
 It is simply an older woman’s recollection of a shopping expedition with her beloved five-year-old niece that must have taken place in the 1920’s.
 For me, it encapsulates everything that’s important about Christmas.
 A real treasure.
 A perfect book for Childremass, actually.